aws-samples/amazon-lex-customerservice-workshop/01_LexBotInformational/Readme.md

 ### Prepare resources

-In this step, we will use a CloudfFormation template to provision the AWS Lambda functions, DynamoDB tables, resources we will need in later steps of the workshop.
+In this step, we will use a CloudFormation template to provision the AWS Lambda functions, DynamoDB tables, resources we will need in later steps of the workshop.

 Region| Region Code | Launch
 ------|------|-------